-Key points in the Neighbourhood Plan which conflict with this submission to the Call for additional sites 1 August 2024 - 31 January 2025 are:
+Key points in the Neighbourhood Plan which conflict with this Call for sites 2023 submission are:

-Policy G1 It is our view that the proposed development outside the Built-Up Area Boundary in the submitted NP cannot be supported as the circumstances are not exceptional in this case. i.e. "the site promoter does not intend the scheme to be a rural exception scheme"
+Policy G1 It is our view that the proposed development outside the Built-Up Area Boundary in the made Neighbourhood Plan cannot be supported as the circumstances are not exceptional in this case.
+It has low potential to integrate built development into the existing community so has low sustainability as a site.

-Policy G3 This site is adjoined by an industrial site, albeit with permission for housing, but prior development of this site would not contribute in a positive way to the quality of the built environment in the parish.
+Policy G3 Development proposals are on wholly greenfield land, not on brownfield land.
+This site is adjoined by an industrial site, albeit with permission for housing, but prior development of this site would not contribute in a positive way to the quality of the built environment in the parish.

-Policy G6 At this stage there is no evidence that the development will provide net gains in biodiversity by creating, restoring and enhancing habitats for the benefit of species.
-Measures to deliver net gains will be proportionate to the size of the development being proposed and the question that Great Gransden Parish Council poses is how will the proposed development provide such net gains?
+Policy G6 At this stage there is no evidence that a development in this area will provide net gains in biodiversity by creating, restoring and enhancing habitats for the benefit of species.
+This area of greenfield land is a valuable natural green space with mature trees and hedgerows.

-Policy G10 Public transport.
-Gransden has a very poor bus service meaning the population is heavily dependent on the private car.
-The proposed development could bring up to 100 more cars in conflict with Policy G10 which attempts to reduce village car use.
-Additionally there is no pedestrian or cycle access from the site to allow a safe and direct route to the village centre to access services.
+Policy G10 A walkable village and reducing village car use: Gransden has a very poor bus service meaning the population is heavily dependent on the private car.
+The development would have no footpath provision connecting the site to the heart of the village.
+This puts it in conflict with Policy G10 which attempts to reduce village car use.